resthub/resthub.org/backbone-stack.rst

 - `Backbone Validation`_ extension : Validation callbacks (``valid`` and ``invalid``) extension to provide a native integration with `Twitter Bootstrap`_ form structure (``controls`` and ``control-group``). cf. `Github source <http://github.com/resthub/resthub-backbone-stack/blob/master/js/resthub/backbone-validation.ext.js>`_

-To beneficate of these extensions, we suggest you to replace standard lib inclusion in your require define by the inclusion of these libs.
+To beneficate of these extensions, we suggest you to replace standard lib inclusion in your require define by the explicit inclusion of these libs.

+Backbone extension is an exception because, to facilitate integration, we override standard ``backbone`` to map it to extented backbone file.

 e.g.

 .. code-block:: javascript

    define([
-       'resthub-backbone',
+       'backbone',
        'resthub-handlebars',
        'resthub-backbone-validation'
    ], function (Backbone, Handlebars, BackboneValidation) {